theiviaxx/MilkChart/README.md

  * showValues - (bool: Defaults to true) Show values on one of the axes
  * showKey - (bool: Defaults to true) Shows the column labels
  * useZero - (bool: Defaults to true) Always use 0 as the lowest value
- * useFooter - (bool: Defaults to true) Get row labels from table footer
+ * copy - (bool: Defaults to false) Whether or not to hide the table or not

 MilkChart Classes
 -----------------